-If we dream we are falling, we are probably having a difficult landing coming back into the body from the dreamtime.
+If we dream we are falling, we are probably having a difficult landing coming back into the body from the Dreamtime.
 We all leave our physical bodies during sleep.
 If we jolt or jerk as you are drifting off, it is usually just a bumpy exit.
 If we begin to awaken, but find we feel paralyzed and cannot move or speak, this usually means that we are half in and half out of our physical body.
 We cannot physically move until we are completely back in.
 If this happens when we are aware we are dreaming, thinking ourselves down to our fee will help ground us.
-We leave the body at night, or transcend physical awareness, to be taught or trained.
+We leave the body at night or transcend physical awareness, to be taught or trained.
 The physical dimension is the illusion; the dream state is reality.
 Through meditation and working with our dreams, we are able to transcend our fears of death, as we become more acquainted and intimate with the fourth dimension.

 Experiencing death in a dream often represents the ending of the old, and making way for the new.
 A death dream is seldom symbolic of literal (physical) death.
 Rather it suggests the dying off a part of ourselves necessary in our process of the growth and regeneration.
-It could also mean that we are dead or contracted inside, and that we need to awaken to our feelings.
+It could also mean that we are dead or contracted inside and that we need to awaken to our feelings.
 Check carefully the symbols within a death dream, in order to help better interpret the message.

 A dream know to most of us is the nightmare.
-It is one of our most valuable teaching dreams because it shows us a fear that has been blown way out of proportion, or something we have suppressed that is affecting us negatively.
+It is one of our most valuable teaching dreams because it shows us a fear that has been blown way out of proportion or something we have suppressed that is affecting us negatively.
 Often we do not remember the happy dreams.
 But the frightening ones will make more of an impression and we will be more inclined to work them out.

 If we are being chased in our dream, or are trying to run away from something, this often symbolizes that we are avoiding a problem.
 If we cannot get our legs to move, or are moving in slow motion, this represents that we will soon have to confront our fear.
 When we are being chased, we are being shown where we are putting ourselves through unnecessary anguish and pain.
 When we turn around and confront whatever aspect of us that is chasing us, and make peace with it, the drama will end.

 Nothing in a dream is obscene once we understand the meaning.
 Nothing within our dreams are intended to insult us or offend us, but to get us to look at a level of self or limitation that we could avoid.
-Once we work through this kind of dream, we usually discover a great deal of humor as well as meaning behind it.
+Once we work through this kind of dream, we usually discover a great deal of humor as well as the meaning behind it.

-Sex often plays a big role of many of our dreams, and usually has little to do with the literal meaning of intercourse.
-Usually a sexual dream indicates there is a lesson we are in need of, in order for the male and female polarities within our being to be balanced and harmonious.
-Within each of us there is both male and female manifesting in a particular body.
+Sex often plays a big role in many of our dreams, and usually has little to do with the literal meaning of intercourse.
+Usually, a sexual dream indicates there is a lesson we are in need of, in order for the male and female polarities within our being to be balanced and harmonious.
+Within each of us, there is both male and female manifesting in a particular body.
 To have a dream of sexual intercourse represents a merger of energies.
 If having intercourse with a male, it often represents a merger of masculine energies within the self.
 If with a woman, it is a merger of our feminine energies.
-If we dream of having sexual relations with someone we actually know, it represents taking within the self qualities you associate with this person.
+If we dream of having sexual relations with someone we actually know, it represents taking within the self-qualities you associate with this person.
 A sexual dream may also indicate a need to release and balance our physical energies, and to restore equilibrium.
 It is important we remember that we are sexual beings, and this part of the self needs to be cherished and honored.

 These dreams concern how we are taking care of our inner garbage.
 Are we letting go of unneeded thoughts and experiences?
 Are we releasing the past so that we are fully able to live in the present?
 Difficulty in elimination or constipation indicates suppression.
 Forced or urgent elimination suggests ready or not, and we are out of control in the process.
 A stopped up toilet means you are not releasing, flushing out negativity and wastes.